-The solar systems, provided by Tesla, will be included with each Zero Energy home at EnVision through a 20-year zero down lease.
+The solar systems, provided by Tesla, will be included with each Zero Energy home through a 20-year zero down lease.
 A fixed monthly solar lease payment will be billed to the homeowner; however, with no upfront cost through a zero down lease, you can start saving money on your energy bills from day one!
+Multiple financing options will be available.
 You may also decide to purchase your solar system if a lease is not right for you.

-See a De Young Sales Associate for more details.
+See a De Young New Home Specialist for more details.

 11. Is shading factored into annual solar electricity generation estimates?